 Advocacy Team Caseworker, Jessica Demitro Jessica moved to the North Bay when she was 17 years old, from Portland OR.
 Even though she currently lives in Novato, she absolutely loves Petaluma.
 She lived in Petaluma when her daughter was in elementary school and was a participant in the Mentor Me program at La Tercera.
 Her daughter still has a very close relationship with her mentor after 10 years.
 She completed her AA at Santa Rosa Junior College and will graduate with a Sociology degree from Sonoma State University in May.
 She also works for a small business located in Corte Madera and Downtown Petaluma, which supports Grad Night at the local high schools.
 She is so grateful for the opportunity to give back to this wonderful community and hopes that she can make a difference in the life of each family with whom she works.

 Advocacy Team Caseworker, Dolan Beaird Dolan raised his now adult children in Petaluma.
 He is helping to raise his five grandchildren in Petaluma and Cotati, as a very involved “Pa”.
 He has coached youth in Petaluma for over 15 years, was a Youth Minister as his local church for 15 years, and has volunteered on many boards in town.
 Dolan has volunteered inside San Quentin State Prison for decades in a variety of programs and roles.
 He was a Gang Intervention Specialist for a non-profit, working with registered gang members on probation for many years.
 Dolan worked as a Campus Supervisor at Casa Grande High School for a couple of years.
 Dolan is a retired Probation Counselor Supervisor with close to 25 years of service in many counties and two states, working with youth in detention and residential camps.
-Dolan has been a mentor for over five years, and has two Community Mentees, one who lives in Rohnert Park and the other in Sparks, Nevada (whom he sees numerous times throughout the year, often traveling to Sparks).
-Dolan has been a Caseworker with Mentor Me Advocacy Team for about three years.
+Dolan has been a mentor for over five years, and has two mentees, one who lives in Rohnert Park and the other in Sparks, Nevada (whom he sees numerous times throughout the year, often traveling to Sparks).
+Dolan has been a Caseworker with Mentor Me Advocacy Team since 2016.